Designed and tied to imitate midge larvae and the emerging pupa. Many traditional nymph anglers have their reservations about the zebra midge.

 How to fish the zebra midge

-This fly is fished like all other midge and buzzer imitations.
+This fly is fished like all other midge patterns and buzzer imitations.
 The weighted versions get down deep in the moving waters while the unweighted versions hang in the columns waiting to be picked up by cruising fish.